kkentup/Solana-Bootcamp-Final-Project/README.md

 # Web3 Restaurant Review - README

 Welcome to the **Web3 Restaurant review** project repository!
-This decentralized application (DApp) leverages blockchain technology to implement an restaurant review platform on the Solana network.
+This decentralized application (DApp) leverages blockchain technology to implement a restaurant review platform on the Solana network.
 Customers can read and submit reviews of experiences in restaurants.

 ## Table of Contents